Community Solar FAQ

 To subscribe, you need to:

-• Live in the same or adjacent county as the solar garden.
+• Live in Minnesota and be in Xcel Energy territory.
 You do not need to live adjacent to the solar garden, or even nearby.

 • If your landlord pays the electric bill, you can get them to subscribe for you.